gacetta/notes/js-howItWorks.md

 `lexical environment` - each function is like a separate universe.
 If we do lexical analysis - we're asking, where did we write the function?
 In what universe?
 In other words: `execution context tells you which lexical environment is currently running`.

 In JS - our `lexical scope` (available data + variables where the function was defined) determines our available variables.
 Not where the function is called (`dynamic scope`)

+Creation of a new execution context consists of two phases:
+1. Creation Phase
+2. Execution Phase

+Creation Phase
+- Given access to the `global object` and `this`
+- JS takes a pass over the code to allocate memory space for functions and variables.
+(Hoisting)

+Execution Phase
+- JS executes our code line by line.

+---
+## Hoisting
+---
+During the creation phase of the execution context, JS allocates memory space for the functions and variables.
+In the case of functions, the whole function body is stored In the case of variables, they are declared and assigned a default value of `undefined` This phenomena is called `hoisting`